Insights from Our Experts

-A Web server is a program that uses the client/server model and the World Wide Web's Hypertext Transfer Protocol ( HTTP ) to serve the files from Web pages to Web users (whose computers contain HTTP clients that forward their requests).
-There are many web servers available for us to choose from.
-We can use any of Apache, nginx or lighttpd.
-But when we choose a web server we need to select an appropriate submodule compatible to it from mod_python, mode_wsgi, Gunicorn, uwsgi, FastCGI.
-For example we can use apache with mod_python or mode_wsgi, nginx with uwsgi or gunicorn.
+A Web server uses the client/server model and the World Wide Web's Hypertext Transfer Protocol ( HTTP ) to serve the files from Web pages to Web users.
+We can use any of Apache, Nginx, or Lighttpd.
+But when we choose a web server, we need to select an appropriate submodule compatible with it from mod_python, mode_wsgi, Gunicorn, uWSGI, FastCGI.
+For example, we can use apache with mod_python or mode_wsgi, Nginx with uWSGI, or Gunicorn.

-There are some tasks which will take a very long time finish and a user need not to wait for its result.
-In such cases, we can make the background task towork in different thread or may be in different server all together .
+Some tasks will take a very long time to finish and a user need not to wait for its result.
+In such cases, we can make the background task to work in a different thread or maybe in a different server altogether.
 We can make use of celery here.

 Graphite - Graphite provides real-time visualization and storage of numeric time-series data on an enterprise level.

 Statsd - A network daemon that runs on the Node.js platform and listens for statistics, like counters and timers, sent over UDP or TCP, and sends aggregates to one or more pluggable backend services (e.g., Graphite).

 Sentry - logging - Sentry is a modern error logging and aggregation platform.